Meett1407/sql_healthcare_p2/README.md

 ```

 ## Findings

-Findings
-1.**Patient Demographics**: Analysis of the patient population by age, gender, and region, helping identify the primary demographics receiving healthcare services.
+1. **Patient Demographics**: Analysis of the patient population by age, gender, and region, helping identify the primary demographics receiving healthcare services.
-2.**Treatment Efficacy**:Identification of treatments with the highest success rates and any correlations between patient demographics and treatment outcomes.
+2. **Treatment Efficacy**:Identification of treatments with the highest success rates and any correlations between patient demographics and treatment outcomes.
-3.**Hospital Performance**:Monthly analysis of hospital admissions and discharges reveals peak times for healthcare services, aiding in resource planning.
+3. **Hospital Performance**:Monthly analysis of hospital admissions and discharges reveals peak times for healthcare services, aiding in resource planning.
-4.**Patient Insights**:Identification of top-spending patients, common ailments treated, and frequently used healthcare services.
+4. **Patient Insights**:Identification of top-spending patients, common ailments treated, and frequently used healthcare services.

 ## Conclusion
 This project provides a well-rounded introduction to SQL for data analysts, covering database setup, data cleaning, EDA, and healthcare-focused SQL queries.
 The findings can assist healthcare providers in making data-driven decisions by understanding patient demographics, treatment outcomes, and healthcare trends.